Collagen is a vital protein needed by the body to continue making the skin look healthy and radiant.

 Vitamin C is a very popular vitamin.
 It is impossible for the human body to produce vitamin C, so we must resort to our diets to get it.
 Vitamin C must be included in any healthy diet and can be gotten from foods such as leafy green vegetables and citrus fruits.

-According to the research from the Indian Dermatology Online Journal, vitamin C plays a vital role in providing protection for the skin and helps create more collagen in the body.
+According to the research, vitamin C plays a vital role in providing protection for the skin and helps create more collagen in the body.
 Hence the reason lots of skin care companies add vitamin C to their protective creams.

 You can consume Vitamin C as a supplement or you can add it to the skin.